LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_3/DCAF_Hands_On_3.md

 #### Concepts Covered:
 - Dynamic Module Creation
 - Dynamic Module Configuration Class overrides
+- The use of Lines Cluster and Methods
 - Dynamic Module Runtime Class overrides
 - Dynamic Module Editor Node Class overrides
+- Use of the Table API
 - Dynamic Module Unit Testing
+- Module Level Configuration parameters

+#### Module Definition:
+ - This Dynamic Processing module will select between 2 input Double channel  which will be sent as an output based on a Boolean input.
+ A single module must support multiple multiplexers
+ - Input Channels will be Doubles, output will be Double and the select a Boolean.
+ - There is a scaling multiplier that affect all modules, and multiply the output.
+This is defined in the configuration and has a default value of 1.

 ### Part A: Dynamic Module Creation and Configuration